-Trust in Trump being tested
+Trump's problem with truth

 Comey's announcement that the FBI was pursuing an investigation into links between Trump campaign aides and Russia is likely to exacerbate questions of trust around the administration.

-The President's enemies sense an opening: Democratic Minority leader Chuck Schumer complained Tuesday it would be wrong to confirm Trump's Supreme Court pick Judge Neil Gorsuch "while this 'big, gray cloud' of an FBI investigation hangs over the presidency."
+The President's enemies sense an opening: Democratic Minority Leader Chuck Schumer complained Tuesday it would be wrong to confirm Trump's Supreme Court pick Judge Neil Gorsuch "while this 'big, gray cloud' of an FBI investigation hangs over the presidency."

 Trump's self-inflicted problems seem to be increasingly irking his Republican allies.
-Asked Tuesday whether there were doubts about Trump's credibility, Senate Republican Majority leader Mitch McConnell replied: "You can ask the White House a question like that."
+Asked Tuesday whether there were doubts about Trump's credibility, Senate Republican Majority Leader Mitch McConnell replied: "You can ask the White House a question like that."

 It's not surprising that questions of trust are so dominant in politics since last year's election turned on widespread, bipartisan disdain for the political process and Washington establishment.